savob/savobajic.ca/content/projects/personal/raccoon.md

 **For reference, I planned to use CR2032 batteries, which provide 3&nbsp;V with a capacity of around 340&nbsp;mAh.**

 {{< fig src="/images/raccoon-delay-based-sleep-draw.png" caption="Current draw when using delay() to idle for 10 seconds at a time.
-(5V, 8MHz)" >}}
+(5&nbsp;V, 8&nbsp;MHz)" >}}

 With the ATtiny85 running at its default 8&nbsp;MHz internal clock at 5&nbsp;V, the current draw averaged about **7.2&nbsp;mA**.
-This would kill a CR2032 in just under 48 hours.
-Although not super relevant to the project, it was odd to see a noticeable saw-tooth pattern to to current draw as it steadly increased during the `delay()` call.
+This would kill a CR2032 in just under 48&nbsp;hours.
+Although not super relevant to the project, it was odd to see a noticeable saw-tooth pattern to to current draw as it steadily increased during the `delay()` call.
 I wonder why that was.

 With this (horrible) baseline I went about doing two simple things.
 First I lowered my supply voltage to match the expected 3&nbsp;V it would have in system (instead of 5&nbsp;V), and then lowered the clock of the microcontroller from 8&nbsp;MHz to 1&nbsp;MHz.
 These corresponded to a 33% and 75% reduction in power draw, down to about **1.4&nbsp;mA** with both in effect.